Learning disability testing

 This evaluation is offered on a self-pay basis, with your exact fee confirmed during your free consultation.
 Paying privately keeps your scheduling fast, your records confidential, and a senior clinician involved from start to finish — no insurance pre-authorizations and no months-long waitlist.

-Before any testing begins, you'll receive a Good Faith Estimate in writing, so you know the full cost up front.
-This is your right under the federal No Surprises Act, and we treat it as a baseline of transparency.
+Before any testing begins, you will receive a Good Faith Estimate in writing, so you know the full cost up front.
+This is your right under the federal No Surprises Act, and it is treated as a baseline of transparency.

 What your report can be used for